ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 This is the [`CBCentralManagerDelegate.centralManager(_:,didConnect:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518969-centralmanager) method.
 It is called when a successful connection to the device occurs.

-In this, we simply execute a couple of `print()` statements, recording the event(Note that we use [the nil-coalescing operator](https://littlegreenviper.com/miscellany/swiftwater/the-nil-coalescing-operator/)), and then ask the newly-connected Peripheral to [discover its Services](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518706-discoverservices).
+In this, we simply execute a couple of `print()` statements, recording the event(Note that we use [the Nil-Coalescing Operator](https://littlegreenviper.com/miscellany/swiftwater/the-nil-coalescing-operator/)), and then ask the newly-connected Peripheral to [discover its Services](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518706-discoverservices).

-***NOTE:*** *Note that we add a "filter" to the [`CBPeripheral.discoverServices(_:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518706-discoverservices) method.*
+***NOTE:*** *Note that we add a "filter" to the [`CBPeripheral.discoverServices(_:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518706-discoverservices) method, so it will only search for our "Magic 8-Ball" Service.*

 ### AND WE'RE DONE WITH THIS STEP